laravel-shift/blueprint-docs/source/docs/model-data-types.md

 section: content
 ---
 ## Model Data Types
 Blueprint supports all of the [available column types](https://laravel.com/docs/migrations#creating-columns) within Laravel.
 Blueprint also has a built-in column type of `id`.
-This one of the [model shorthands](/docs/model-shorthands).
+This is one of the [model shorthands](/docs/model-shorthands).

 Some of these column types support additional attributes.
 For example, the `string` column type accepts a length, `decimal` accepts a _precision_ and _scale_, and an `enum` may accept a list of values.